Healthcare

 Complete 5 Compliance Sections

-Walk through administrative safeguards, technical safeguards, workforce training, risk assessment, and incident response procedures.
-Answer guided questions about your current practices so the outputs align with HIPAA’s safeguard requirements and OCR’s expectations for AI workflows.
+Walk through administrative safeguards, technical safeguards, workforce training, risk assessment, and incident response.
+Answer guided questions so the outputs align with HIPAA safeguard requirements and OCR expectations for AI workflows.

 3